diegoferigo/cmake-build-extension/README.md

 If the Python project is compliant with PEP517 and PEP518, `pip` will use an isolated environment.
 Note that CMake's `find_package` will still find resources from the filesystem and it will not be isolated.

+## Caveats

+- Beyond distributing a hybrid C++ / Python project through, e.g., PyPI, this extension simplifies including the exported CMake project in the resulting wheel.
+This is dependent on how the CMake project is configured and whether it installs in the prefix the [exported targets](https://gitlab.kitware.com/cmake/community/-/wikis/doc/tutorials/Exporting-and-Importing-Targets) alongside to shared libraries and headers.
+If everything is in place, the `manylinux*` guidelines could still work against you.
+In fact, wheels supporting `manylinux2010|manylinux2014` are built [with gcc4](https://www.python.org/dev/peps/pep-0599/#the-manylinux2014-policy) that does not support the new C++11 ABIs.
+In few words, this means that the exported libraries bundled with the wheel cannot be imported in a downstream project using relatevely new C++ standards!
+For more details visit [robotology/idyntree#776](https://github.com/robotology/idyntree/issues/776).
+Luckily, the situation changed thanks to the finalization of [PEP600](https://www.python.org/dev/peps/pep-0600/), i.e. `manylinux2_24` :tada: If you build a PEP600 compliant wheel (nowadays compatible with most of the commonly used distributions), your exported CMake project bundled in the wheel can be successfully imported by either standalone C++ downstream projects by simply configuring `CMAKE_INSTALL_PREFIX=/path/to/site-packages/<package_name>`, or from other projects using `cmake_build_extension` using the [cmake_depends_on](https://github.com/diegoferigo/cmake-build-extension/blob/69fc8c23ce065fd1830e74094bd7c090e44b3e4d/src/cmake_build_extension/cmake_extension.py#L30) option ([example](https://github.com/robotology/gym-ignition/blob/4a95c80271c6277821ad60990eb664e7c3092042/setup.py#L73)).